OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 • Not as durable as expected for the price

-8) Columbia Newton Ridge Plus Waterproof
+8) Columbia Newton Ridge Plus II Waterproof

 Additions like the molded rubber toe cap and rubber reinforced heel help protect both your foot and the boot from damage caused by sharp objects such as rocks.